History of Limbuwan: King Kamadatta Sen (1761–69)

 During the reign of King Mahipati Sen, the prime minister of Morang was King Bichitra Chandra Raya Khebang of Phedap Kingdom.
 When Mahipati Sen died, he did not allow Kamadatta Sen to be the full ruler of Morang Kingdom because he thought Kamadatta was illegitimate.
 During this time, the Sen kings had given much of the terai lands of Morang to the Limbu kings and chiefs for their personal jagir, believing that they would not revolt against them.

-The feud between King Kamdatta Sen and his prime minister grew as the tensions of the power struggle increased; Prime Minister Bichitra Chandra Raya Khebang was succeeded by his son, Buddhi Karna Raya Khebang.
+The feud between King Kamdatta Sen and his prime minister grew as the tensions of the power struggle increased; Prime Minister Bichitra Chandra Raya Khebang was succeeded by his son, Buddhi Karna Raya Khebang Limbu.
 Buddhi Karna pursued his father's policy of disengaging Kamadatta Sen from state affairs.
 Then finally Kamadatta Sen had had enough; he came to Bijaypur and occupied the throne and expelled Buddhi Karna from Morang.
 Buddhi Karna went to Rabdentse palace in Sikkim to get help.

 Kamadatta Sen turned out to be a worthy ruler and established good relations with everyone.
 He declared that all the Limbu kings of Limbuwan, their ministers and chiefs were to be of his own lineage and that they were to be treated as his own family.
 He also married Princess Thangsama Angbohang, sister of King of Hastapur yak who were defeated by the king of Yangwrook in Limbuwan.
 He appointed King Shamo Raya Chemjong of Miklung Bodhey Kingdom (Choubise) as his Prime Minister and requested him to come to his palace in Bijaypur and manage his country.
 He again guaranteed autonomy and Kipat to all the people and chiefs of Limbuwan.
 He established friendly relations with the king of Bhutan, king of Sikkim and Tibet.
 King Dev Zudur of Bhutan even sent his representatives to King Kama Datta Sen's coronation.
 Morang and Limbuwan already had good relations with the Kingdom of Purnea in the south and he also developed good relations with King Ranjit Malla of Bhaktapur.

 Thus with his appeasement policies to the people of Limbuwan and good relations with the neighbouring states of Limbuwan, he gained much confidence and popularity in Limbuwan.

 Meanwhile, in 1769, the exiled and unhappy prime minister of Morang, Buddhi Karna, planned a conspiracy to assassinate King Kama Datta Sen, who was ambushed and killed in Morang on his way to a meeting.